marianafpereira/DevOps-23-24-JPE-1231845/README.md

 #### 3. V1.0.0 of CA1

-In the process of adding the Basic Directory and the pom.xml file, several steps were undertaken to ensure the correct setup of the project.
-Here's a detailed explanation of each step:
+The initial steps of the assignment involve setting up the project repository.
+This is done by copying the 'basic' directory and the 'pom.xml' file from the 'tut-react-and-spring-data-rest' directory to the 'CA1' directory, initializing a new Git repository in the 'CA1' directory, adding all the files in the 'CA1' directory to the Git staging area, committing the changes with a message that includes the issue number, and pushing the changes to the main branch of the remote repository.
+Here's an explanation of the steps:
-1. The first step involved copying the basic directory and the pom.xml file from the tut-react-and-spring-data-rest directory to the CA1 directory.
-This was done using the cp -r tut-react-and-spring-data-rest/basic CA1 and cp tut-react-and-spring-data-rest/pom.xml CA1 commands.
-These commands copy the basic directory and the pom.xml file respectively to the CA1 directory.
+1. Copy the 'basic' directory and 'pom.xml' file: The first step is to copy the 'basic' directory and the 'pom.xml' file from the 'tut-react-and-spring-data-rest' directory to the 'CA1' directory.
+This can be done using the cp -r tut-react-and-spring-data-rest/basic CA1 and cp tut-react-and-spring-data-rest/pom.xml CA1 commands.
-2. After copying the necessary files, the next step was to navigate into the CA1 directory using the cd CA1 command.
+2. Navigate to the 'CA1' directory: Once the necessary files have been copied, navigate to the 'CA1' directory using the cd CA1 command.
-3. Once inside the CA1 directory, a new Git repository was initialized using the git init command.
-This command creates a new Git repository in the current directory.
+3. Initialize a new Git repository: In the 'CA1' directory, initialize a new Git repository using the git init command.
-4. After initializing the Git repository, all the files in the CA1 directory were added to the Git staging area using the git add . command.
-This command adds all the files in the current directory to the staging area, preparing them for the next commit.
+4. Add all files to the Git staging area: After initializing the Git repository, add all the files in the 'CA1' directory to the Git staging area using the git add . command.
-5. The changes were then committed using the git commit -m "#x message" command.
-This command creates a new commit with the message "#x message".
+5. Commit the changes: The changes are then committed using the git commit -m "#x message" command.
+This command creates a new commit with a message that includes the issue number.
 The "#x" in the commit message is a placeholder for the issue number associated with the commit.
-6. Finally, the changes were pushed to the main branch of the remote repository using the git push origin main command.
-This command pushes all the commits on the main branch to the remote repository named origin.
+6. Push the changes: Finally, the changes are pushed to the main branch of the remote repository using the git push origin main command.
-7. During this process, if a file or folder was committed by mistake, it could be removed from the commit using the git rm --cached <file_or_folder_path> command.
-This command removes the file or folder from the staging area, but not from the local file system.
-The git status command could be used to verify that the file or folder was no longer staged for commit.
-To track the progress of the project and associate commits with specific tasks, issues were created on GitHub.

-Each issue represented a task or a feature that needed to be implemented.
-When a commit was made, it could be associated with the corresponding issue.
-This was done by including the issue number in the commit message.
-For example, the commit message could be git commit -m "[Initial] #1 Initial commit", where #1 is the issue number.
-After the commit was made, a tag was created using the git tag v1.1.0 command.
-This command creates a new tag named v1.1.0.
-Tags are used to mark specific points in the repository's history and are often used to mark release points.
-If the commit did not appear on the initial page of the project, the changes were pushed to the remote repository using the git push --set-upstream origin master command.
-This command pushes the commits and tags to the remote repository.
-Once the commit was visible on the initial page of the project, the first issue was closed.
-This indicated that the task associated with the issue had been completed
+These steps set up the project repository and prepare it for further development.
+As you continue to work on the project, you will create more issues, make more commits, and create more tags to track your progress.

 NOTE:You can also copy and paste the 'basic' folder using your system's file explorer interface.
 This is an alternative to using command line operations.
 If you have committed a file or folder by mistake, you can remove it from the commit using Git commands.
 One such command is git rm --cached <file_or_folder_path>.
 This command removes the file or folder from the staging area, but not from your local file system.